How to Knit short courses for beginners and improvers

 If you find you cannot attend one, it might be possible to change to another.
-Or if you did the beginners’ course a while ago, you could book a refresher class before you start your improvers’ course.
+Or if you did the course for beginners a while ago, you could book a refresher class before your improvers’ course.
 And if you would like an extra session, that may also be possible.

-People in a class may be all beginners or all improvers or a mixture of both.
-Beginners have enjoyed seeing what someone with a little more experience can do, whereas improvers benefited from seeing how far they have progressed in a few classes.
-And improvers who did not learn with me have picked up tips about techniques when I’m teaching beginners.
+People in a class may be all beginners, all improvers, or a mixture of both.
+Beginners enjoy seeing what someone with a little more experience can do, and improvers benefit from seeing how far they have progressed in a few classes.
+And improvers who did not learn with me will pick up the tips I teach to beginners.

 Where is the Being Knitterly Studio?